osvathrobi/node-ibus/README.md

 init();
 ```

-Add an event listener on the interface.
+Add an event listener on the ibus interface output stream.

 ```
 // events